ARTISAN CATEGORY QUALIFIERS

 + Wrote and has legal ownership of the perfume formula

-All submittors to the artisan category should be prepared to provide proof of their authorship of the formula, should any question arise about their status in the "artisan" category.
+Everyone who submits to the artisan category should be prepared to provide proof of authorship of the formula, should any question arise about your status in this category.
 We would only ever ask for this level of proof if the submission makes the finals, and is contested in a formal way by a member of the community.